MelodicXP/cookie-stand/README.md

-# 201-Class 6, 7, 8
+# 201-Class 6, 7, 8, 9, 10

 ## Salmon Cookie Stands

-App that displays sales data of salmon cookies sold for various franchise locations
+App that displays that serves as a landing page for a business that sells salmon cookies and has a sales data page that ouputs the total of salmon cookies sold for its various franchise locations as well as the ability to add new stores to the sales data.

 ### Author: Melodic

 ### Change Logs

+* Class 10 June, 19 2023 - Slight modification to function names for readability purposes.
 * Class 09 June, 14 2023 - Added ability for user to enter a new store location to table on sales page via a form utlizing event listeners and handlers.
 * Class 08 June, 10 2023 - Added CSS styling (colors, sizing, fonts, etc...)to salmon cookie website.
 * Class 07 June, 5 2023 - replaced object literals with prototypes in sales.html, refactored code, and deleted old code.
 Also created a total within the table to output aggregate total of all store location sales by hour.